-- The Port uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the non-cancelable period of the lease.
-Lease recipients included in the measurement of the lease liability are composed of fixed payments from the lessee.
+- The Port uses its estimated incremental borrowing rate as the discount rate for leases. - The lease term includes the non-cancelable period of the lease plus any additional periods covered by either a lessee or lessor option to (1) extend for which it is reasonably certain to be exercised, or (2) terminate for which it is reasonably certain not to be exercised.
+Periods in which both the lessee and the lessor have a unilateral option to terminate (or if both parties have to agree to extend) are excluded from the lease. - Lease payments included in the measurement of the lease receivable are composed of fixed payments from the lessee and purchase option price that the Port is reasonably certain to exercise.